Justice Reform

 These words, probably more so than any others, have helped define how conservatives, and those from the faith community, view the nation’s incarcerated.
 Judeo-Christian values balance personal responsibility with forgiveness and mercy.
-And the words of Christ, taken as a mandate for action, have driven the faith community and the Faith & Freedom Coalition to engage in justice reform.
+The words of Christ, taken as a mandate for action, have driven the faith community and the Faith & Freedom Coalition to engage in justice reform.

 America incarcerates a far higher percentage of our citizens than similar nations.
-In the United States, a staggering 693 out every 100,000 people are incarcerated.
+In the United States, a staggering 693 out of every 100,000 people are incarcerated.
 That statistic should worry anyone who cares about the size, scope, and cost of government.

 America’s high incarceration rate takes a massive human toll by tearing families apart and making our communities less safe.
 U.S. jails and prisons resemble a revolving door with almost 7 in 10 inmates rearrested within three years of being released from prison, and 4 in 10 offenders are sentenced to return to prison, which makes the public less safe.